doctorcrawford/PierresBakery.Solution/README.md

 This application takes a user's choice for bread/pastry type and the quantity of how many they wish to purchase, and returns to them the total cost.
 The total cost also accounts for special deals for each item.

+## How To Run Tests

+1. Clone this repo.
+2. Open your shell (e.g., Terminal or GitBash) and navigate to this projec's test directory called "PierresBakery.Tests".
+3. Run `dotnet test` in the command line to invoke MSTest to run tests.
+The results of running the tests will appear in the terminal.

 ## Setup Instructions

 1. Clone this repo.